 Discovery Themes fair

-A Discovery Themes fair will be taking place on Wednesday 26 September 2018 (11am - 4pm) in Parkinson Court, within the Parkinson Building, for new and returning undergraduate students.
-This is a great opportunity to get information and advice on the discovery modules you are considering enrolling upon.
+A Discovery Themes fair will be taking place on May 2019 (date and time TBC) in Parkinson Court, within the Parkinson Building (see the location on the Campus Map), for undergraduate students.
+This is a great opportunity to get information and advice on the Discovery Modules you are considering enrolling upon.

 All of the discovery modules fit into at least one of the Universitys 10 Discovery Themes: